Symplicity/simpleTest/README.md

 The purpose of this test is to verify your coding and architecture skills and evaluate your line of thought during the test.

-Try to work as you would on a regular day and narrate your intentions as much as possible to your evaluators when adding/modifying code.
+Try to work as you would on a regular day and narrate your intentions as you add or modify code.

 Searching Google is allowed.